 In relation to 6a, the WT discussed whether it would be possible to word this provision in a positive way (instead of noting how many are needed to reject, note how many are needed to approve).

 In relation to 6b, the WT highlighted the importance of the board statement with info on why something was rejected.
 The WT discussed whether a timeframe should be included as to when the board is required to submit its statement to the GNSO Council and it was suggested that a certain timeframe should be included (e.g. Board shall within x days submit the board statement to the GNSO Council with guidance on how to cure the identified deficiencies).
+However, in the end, the WT did not consider it within its remit to dictate timeframes that apply to Board and opted not to include a proposed timeframe in the new Annex A.

 In relation to 6c, the WT agreed to consider including a similar timeframe as for earlier discussed items (i.e. consider at next meeting if received 8 days ahead of the meeting, or at the following meeting if not received 8 days ahead of the meeting).